ismoilovashahina/hello-world/README.md

 # hello-world
 Hi Humans!

 SHahina here.
-I like JavaScript and Php(even I don`t know whole of them) I am learning and practising, so it`s very interesting.
+I like JavaScript and Php(even I dont know whole of them) I am learning and practising, so its very interesting.